Supplementary data: British Columbia

 Topic: Diagnosing cancer earlier

-Title of image: Age-standardized rate of stage 4 diagnosis in BC for lung and colorectal cancer, by sex
+Title of image: Age-standardized rate of stage 4 diagnosis in BC for lung cancer, by sex

 Caveats/limitations: The COVID-19 pandemic may have affected service provision.